r-Yayap/MultiplePDF-Areas2Excel/README.md

-# Multiple PDF Text to Excel
+# Multiple PDF Text Areas to Excel
 A PDF text extractor built using python to extract text on specific areas for multiple files.

 This tool utilizes [PyMuPDF](https://github.com/pymupdf/PyMuPDF) module to read text in a PDF file, allowing users to select specific areas via a Graphical User Interface for extraction.
 The extracted text is then saved as an Excel file.
 It performs efficiently, particularly on multiple PDFs with identical dimensions.